28 Bolsheviks: Members

+The thirteen who are included on some but not all lists are Kai Feng, Chen Weimin, Du Ting, Guo Miaogen, Li Yuanjie (李元杰), Wang Baoli (王宝礼), Song Panmin, Xiao Tefu (肖特甫), Xu Yixin, Yun Yurong, Wang Xiu, Shen Zhiyuan, and Liu Qunxian (female).

 Rise and fall

+The Sun Yat-sen University closed in 1930.
+Although the members of the faction were thereafter scattered and never reunited as a group of twenty-eight, upon their return to China a significant minority would play a major role in the politics of the CCP.
+Those who reached Shanghai in 1930 joined the rising tide of criticism against Li Lisan, who at that time dominated party leadership.
+Li had been advocating immediate attacks on major cities, a policy that failed with disastrous consequences for the soviet bases.
+However, contrary to what many early western sources assumed, the 28 Bolsheviks did not play a significant role in ousting Li Lisan.
+Li was removed largely through the intervention of the Comintern, which sent Central Committee members Zhou Enlai and Qu Qiubai back from Moscow to moderate Li.
+When this plan failed, the Comintern summoned Li to Moscow in October 1930.

-With support from their mentor Pavel Mif, president of Sun Yat-sen University and envoy of Comintern at that time, they returned to China after graduating.
-This provoked a struggle with Li Lisan and his allies, who controlled the Chinese Communist Party (CCP).
-Dissidents against Li inside the Party also objected to their return, but, in the 4th Plenary Meeting of the Communist Party's 6th National Congress, and with the presence and direct support of Pavel Mif, Wang Ming and his group won a landslide victory.
-Wang was elected to the Communist Party's politburo, while Bo Gu and Zhang Wentian took up other, equally important, positions.
+In January 1931 the Central Committee of CCP held its 4th Plenary Meeting, and with the presence and direct support of Pavel Mif, Wang Ming and his group won a landslide victory.
+Wang was elected to the Communist Party's politburo, while Bo Gu and Zhang Wentian took up other equally important positions.

 As a result, the conflict between the Central Committee and Mao Zedong's fledgling Chinese Soviet Republic began once again.
-Although Wang Ming returned to Moscow after a short stay in Shanghai, Bo Gu and Zhang Wentian both took the position of General Secretary of Central Committee of the Party in turn, and led the Chinese revolution in a radical/pro-left manner.
+Although Wang Ming returned to Moscow after a short stay in Shanghai, Bo Gu and Zhang Wentian both took the position of General Secretary of Central Committee of the Party in turn, and led the Chinese Communist Revolution in a radical/pro-left manner.